 Soon after, the wife got pregnant.
 She told her husband and all their neighbors this blessing would not have happened if her wicked mother-in-law had not left.
 This upset the mother greatly and she decided that if those terrible people can have a good life after what they did to her, then righteousness must have died.
 So she went to a charnel ground and burned some sesame and rice in an oven made of three human skulls as a death offering for righteousness.

 The Bodhisatta saw her distress and came down to Earth to help her.
 He explained that righteousness can never die, and said he would restore her family’s happiness and harmony.
 He magically made the couple think of the mother and all the good she had in her heart, so they went out to find her.
 The couple threw themselves at the mother’s feet and got her forgiveness.
 Reconciled, they all went home in delight.

 In the Lifetime of the Buddha

 Later the man visited the Buddha, who asked about his mother.
-He related the story of how his wife had behaved and the Buddha told him this story so he knew something similar had happened to them in the past.
+He related the story of how his wife had behaved and the Buddha told him this story so he knew they had gone through something similar in the past.